-Using a headset allows you to maintain good posture and avoid putting your head and neck in awkward and static positions.
+Using a headset allows you to maintain good posture and avoid putting your head and neck in awkward positions.
 This immediately provides a more comfortable and productive work environment.
 And you can take the phone off the list of risky tools in the workplace.

 The above evaluations and/or recommendations are for general guidance only and should not be relied upon for medical advice or legal compliance purposes.
 They are based solely on the information provided to us and relate only to those conditions specifically discussed.
 We do not make any warranty, expressed or implied, that your workplace is safe or healthful or that it complies with all laws, regulations or standards.